-Richard Garland (Dale Drewer), Pamela Duncan (Dr Martha ‘Marti’ Hunter), Russell Johnson (Hank Chapman), Leslie Bradley (Dr Karl Weigand), Mel Welles (Jules Deveroux), Richard Cutting (Dr James Carson), Beach Dickerson (Ron Fellows), Tony Miller (Jack Sommers), Ed Nelson (Lieutenant Quinlan)
+Richard Garland (Dale Drewer), Pamela Duncan (Dr Martha ‘Marti’ Hunter), Russell Johnson (Hank Chapman), Leslie Bradley (Dr Karl Weigand), Mel Welles (Jules Deveroux), Richard Cutting (Dr James Carson), Beech Dickerson (Ron Fellows), Tony Miller (Jack Sommers), Ed Nelson (Lieutenant Quinlan)

 A group of scientists arrive on a small remote Pacific coral island to investigate what happened to a previous expedition whose members have all gone missing.
 However, their plane explodes moments after taking off, stranding them on the island.
 There are mysterious happenings, including earth tremors that cause sections of the island to subside and attacks made on their equipment.
 Members of their expedition go missing and then their voices, along with those of people from the previous expedition, can be heard calling.
 They discover that they are dealing with crabs that have been grown to giant size by atomic radiation.
 The crabs have also become intelligent and developed the ability to absorb the minds of those they devour into their gestalt.